(Video transcript below)

 We are aware that PSWs are caring for greater numbers of people whose needs become more acute and complex over time.
 During the COVID-19 pandemic, PSWs have been the heroes of the health care team despite extreme staffing shortages, a lack of personal protective equipment and risks to personal health.
 In addition, some PSWs may work in an environment where ageism, racism, or bias are present.

-Even before COVID-19, these workplace stress contributed to compassion fatigue, and for too many PSWs, these challenges caused PSWs to quit their careers to find work in another field.
+Even before COVID-19, this workplace stress contributed to compassion fatigue, and for too many PSWs, these challenges caused PSWs to quit their careers to find work in another field.

-With the timely emergence of the Black Lives Matter movement, we’ve heard from people about the systemic racism in health care where Indigenous, Asian and Black people receive substandard care, and where people from the LGBTQ2 community needing LTC feel unsafe and rejected.
+With the timely emergence of the Black Lives Matter movement, we’ve heard from people about the systemic racism in health care where Indigenous, Asian and Black people receive substandard care, and where people from the LGBTQ2 community leading LTC to feel unsafe and rejected.

 Although the 2012 Truth and Reconciliation Commission made it clear that the needs of Indigenous, Inuit, Metis and urban Indigenous peoples are not being met, these needs are not yet being addressed in health care.